Toronto Firm Crushes Small-Cap Index With Virus-Proof Bets

 Wayfair, a Crimson favorite, was worth more than $10 billion in January and dropped as low as $2.2 billion in March, firmly in small-cap territory.
 Now it’s worth about $28 billion after the stock’s 12-fold rise from the bottom.

-“The U.S. home is by far still the greatest, biggest asset class and they could benefit tremendously for years with this phenomenon of ordering home furnishing products from your living room,” Jesudian said in an interview.
+“The U.S. home is by far still the greatest, biggest asset class and they could benefit tremendously for years with this phenomenon of ordering home furnishing products from your living room,” Jesudian, 48, said in an interview.

 Charlotte, North Carolina-based Sealed Air makes packaging materials that are in high demand with the rise in online orders.
 It’s up more than 140% from its March low.